buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 Two weapons that will never be lacking to anyone are their own fists and kicks; with these weapons you are always trained and they are not considered improvised attacks.

-If you haven't taken the *Empty Hand* weapon list, a punch or kick will do 1d3 + Strength of non-lethal damage.
+If you haven' \*\*t taken the *Empty Hand* weapon list, a punch or kick will do 1d3 + Strength of non-lethal damage.
 Only with the Empty Hand Weapon List do you become a martial artist.

 ### Helping Another in Combat

 You can help a companion to attack or defend in melee, by distracting or interfering with the opponent.
 You can make a melee attack (1 Action) against an opponent who has already engaged in battle with one of your allies.

-You make an Attack Roll against the opponent's Defense with a 1d6 bonus.
+You make an Attack Roll against the opponent' \*\*s Defense with a 1d6 bonus.
 If the attack is successful, you do no damage but your companion gets a +1 bonus to Attack Roll against that opponent or a +1 bonus to Defense until the end of your next round against that opponent on the first attack.
 If the helper gets a Critical Hit, then the one being helped will have a +2 bonus.

 Multiple characters can help the same ally; bonuses of this type are cumulative (maximum 4 on medium size), provided the opponent is surrounded.